theWEBSCRIPTER/AMPLE/README.md

 ## Issues

-If you encounter any issues while using AMPLE, please report them on the AMPLE GitHub repository.
+If you encounter any issues while using AMPLE, please report me on the AMPLE GitHub repository.
 We appreciate your help in improving the project.

 ## Contact

-For any inquiries, please contact the AMPLE development team at [faizanahmadbht@gmail.com](mailto:faizanahmadbht@gmail.com).
+For any inquiries, please contact me at [faizanahmadbht@gmail.com](mailto:faizanahmadbht@gmail.com).